-SYMPHONY IV 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12
+SYMPHONY IV 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12 and musical goals.
+Students are required to participate in performance opportunities, outside of the school day, that support and extend learning in the classroom.

 Students taking this course are provided with a balanced comprehensive study of music through the concert band.
 Ensemble and solo activities are designed to develop elements of intermediate musicianship skills in every student.